 - Skills required for successfully engaging stakeholders with new research, including writing, public speaking and digital media.

-This conference opens for applications in the spring, and details are published on this website and shared with graduate schools throughout the UK.
+This conference opens for applications in the spring.
+Details are published on the 'What's On' section of our website and shared with graduate schools throughout the UK.
 Many universities offer competitive application rounds to secure funding to attend this conference.
 Please enquire with your graduate school office, to see whether this support is available to you.

 Commonwealth & International Student Christmas conference